GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are few things more frustrating or time wasting than debugging.
-Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
-> ~ *Martin Fowler*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts